 Starting a business is not an easy task.
 There are many things you must assume and know in order to be successful.
-In this blog post, we will outline the 10 most important factors that every entrepreneur should be aware of when starting their own business.
-Keep these key points in mind, and you’ll be on your way to success!
+In this blog post, Keep these key points in mind, and you’ll be on your way to success!

 - You must have a clear understanding of your business model and how it will generate revenue.
 What are you selling?
 How will you make money?